Tayler99/MIT6.8700Final/README.md

 `*_ex_matrix_construct.py`: These files are python codes for constructing expression matrices from scRNA-seq files downloaded from GEO.

 `*_cell_output_obtain.py`: These files are python codes for running pySCENIC to build regulon activity matrices.

+`R_read_pickle.py`: This file helps load pickle files into the R environment.